rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Average correlation : +0.920
      Standard deviation  :  0.253

-Looking in :numref:`classmates2` at the fairest pairing solution, we are lucky here as the solution is highly correlated (+0.920) to the pairing wishes of the ten classmates.
-All students, except *Gaby*, are in fact paired with an approved partner.
-Notice that with such a small group the brute force approach testing all 945 potential pairings takes about four seconds.
-We may try to reduce the overall runtime by using a smart fairness enhancing solver.
+Looking in :numref:`classmates2` at the fairest pairing solution, we are lucky here as the pairing solution is highly correlated with the pairing wishes of the ten classmates (+0.920, see Line 41).
+All students, except *Gaby*, are in fact paired with an approved partner and no student is paired with a disapproved partner.
+Notice that with such a small group, the brute force approach testing all 945 potential pairings takes only about four seconds.
+We may nevertheless try to reduce this runtime figure by using a smart fairness enhancing solver.

 Using a fairness enhancing solver
 `````````````````````````````````

-The :py:class:`p~pairings.FairnessEnhancedIntraGroupMatching` constructor allows us indeed to significantly reduce this run time.
+The :py:class:`pairings.FairnessEnhancedIntraGroupMatching` constructor may indeed reduce sometimes significantly this run time, especially with larger groups.

 .. code-block:: pycon
    :name: classmates3